thelounge/thelounge.github.io/_docs/deployment/passenger.md

 # Passenger

-This document will explain how to install Shout on Phusion Passenger.
+This document will explain how to install The Lounge on Phusion Passenger.
 You can find out more about Passenger at [their website](https://www.phusionpassenger.com/).

 ### Step 1: